google/fuzztest/centipede/doc/DESIGN.md

 # Centipede Design

-We are trying to build Centipede based on our experience with libFuzzer (and to less extent, with AFL and others).
-We keep what worked well, change what didn't.
+We are trying to build Centipede based on our experience with libFuzzer (and to a lesser extent with AFL and others).
+We keep what worked well, and change what didn't.

 See [README](../README.md) for user documentation and most of the terminology.

 ## Execution Features

 Centipede reasons about the execution feedback in terms of *features*.
-A feature is some unique behavior of the target on a given input.
+A feature is some unique behavior of the target exercised by a given input.
 So, executing an input is a way to compute the input's features.

 The currently supported features (see [feature.h](../feature.h) for details)
 are: